- Monday, 20 August, 2018

 This workshop will identify all relevant principles essential in having a true understanding of Braille transcription of mathematical material K – 6.
 It will address the various Braille code signs and modes and give a comprehensive understanding of why things are brailled as they are when an almost identical item is brailled differently.
 It will also address the various algorithms and long division layout common for students in this level.
 The critical ingredient in producing accurate mathematical braille production is to have a clear understanding of “WHY”.
 The workshop will give ample opportunity to ask questions and challenge your understanding with exciting “hands-on” the Perkins by producing numerous and typical examples.
 This workshop is the fore-runner to the Braille Mathematics in the secondary years. workshop where the principles learnt in the primary context will further expand and develop.

-Completing the Untangling the Code - Braille Mathematics K-6 course will contribute 7 hours of NESA Registered PD addressing 1.1.2, 1.2.2, 1.6.2, 3.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Untangling the Code - Braille Mathematics K-6 will contribute 7 hours of NSW Education Standards Authority (NESA) Registered PD addressing 1.1.2, 1.2.2, 1.6.2, 3.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Josie Howse PSM